maz365usergroup/maz365usergroup.github.io/README.md

 **December 2, 2020**  "7 Habits that Every Azure Administrator needs to have" with Wim Matthyssen and Karel De Winter.
 Register here: <a href="https://youtu.be/lBQLZzix-bY" target="_blank">https://youtu.be/lBQLZzix-bY.

 **December 22, 2020** “ACR, ACI, ACS, AKS, DCK… aka the Container Alphabet Soup” with Peter De Tender. <a href="https://youtu.be/-OHeQB9JC-c" target="_blank">https://youtu.be/-OHeQB9JC-c.

+**January 6, 2021** "WVD - Lessons from the Battlefield" with Shabaz Darr. <a href="https://youtu.be/bS0RoeDWjEY" target="_blank">https://youtu.be/bS0RoeDWjEY.

 **Links to other events hosted by presenters**:
 - <a href="https://https://festivetechcalendar.com/" target="_blank">https://festivetechcalendar.com/</a>